 The American Civil War, the bloodiest in the nation’s history, resulted in approximately 750,000 deaths.
 The war touched the life of nearly every American as military mobilization reached levels never seen before or since.
 The vast majority of northerners went to war to preserve the Union, but the war ultimately transformed into a struggle to eradicate slavery.
 African Americans, both enslaved and free pressed the issue of emancipation and nurtured this transformation.
 Simultaneously, women thrust themselves into critical wartime roles while navigating a world without many men of military age.
 The Civil War was a defining event in the history of the United States and, for the Americans thrust into it, a wrenching one.
 The struggles and suffering of the Civil War endure through the words and images of the era.

-Fugitive slaves posed a dilemma for the Union military.
+Self-emancipation posed a dilemma for the Union military.
 Soldiers were forbidden to interfere with slavery or assist runaways, but many soldiers disobeyed the policy.
-In May 1861, General Benjamin F. Butler went over his superiors’ heads and began accepting fugitive slaves who came to Fortress Monroe in Virginia.
-In order to avoid the issue of the slaves’ freedom, Butler reasoned that runaway slaves were “contraband of war,” and he had as much a right to seize them as he did to seize enemy horses or cannons.
+In May 1861, General Benjamin F. Butler went over his superiors’ heads and began accepting fugitives who came to Fortress Monroe in Virginia.
+In order to avoid the issue of their’ freedom, Butler reasoned that these people were “contraband of war,” and he had as much a right to seize them as he did to seize enemy horses or cannons.
 Later that summer Congress affirmed Butler’s policy in the First Confiscation Act.

 Civil War soldiers described the experience of combat as both terrifying and confusing.
 The American writer, Ambrose Bierce, captures both the confusion and terror of the Battle of Shiloh in the below excerpt of his 1881 recollections of the battle.

-Abraham Lincoln offered a first draft of history in his second inaugural address, casting the Civil Was as a war for union that later became a spiritual process of national penance for two hundred and fifty years of slaveholding.
+Abraham Lincoln offered a first draft of history in his second inaugural address, casting the Civil War as a war for union that later became a spiritual process of national penance for two hundred and fifty years of enslaving.
 Lincoln also looked to the future, envisioning a harmonious and speedy Reconstruction that would take place “with malice toward none” and “with charity for all.”